Pablo San Segundo Carrillo

-Pablo San Segundo Carrillo (born 9 February 1970) is a Spanish chess Grandmaster (GM) (1995), Spanish Chess Championship winner (1997).
+Pablo San Segundo Carrillo (born 9 February 1970) is a Spanish chess Grandmaster (GM) (1995), Spanish Chess Championship winner (1997), and a university professor.

 Biography

 In the 1990s Pablo San Segundo Carrillo was one of the leading Spanish chess players.
 He has won silver medals twice in Academic World Chess Championships (Antwerp 1992, León 1996).
 In 1997, in Torrevieja he won Spanish Chess Championship.
 Pablo San Segundo Carrillo has participated in international chess tournaments many times.
 In 1995, in Miguel Najdorf memorial (Buenos Aires) he shared 1st place with Loek van Wely.
 In 2007, in Pamplona Pablo San Segundo Carrillo shared 1st place with Julio Granda and Iván Salgado López.

 Pablo San Segundo Carrillo played for Spain in the Chess Olympiads: